core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 HTTPS.
 Constrained IoT devices may be restricted in memory, power consumption, link layer frame sizes, throughput, and latency.
-They may only have a handful kilobyte of both RAM and ROM.
+They may only have a handful kilobytes of both RAM and ROM.
 They may sleep for long durations of time, after which they need to refresh the named resources they know about.
 Name resolution in such scenarios must take into account link layer frame sizes of only a few hundred bytes, bit rates in the magnitute